ably/engineering/sdk/pull-requests.md

 - Code formattings.
 - A string literal, an error code where the change is well documented.
 Such as in a feature spec document.

 Any other changes to the code will benefit from reviews from more than one person.
+Some example changes that are not trivial are:
+- Bug fixes.
+- Change, Addition or deletion of functions, classes, variables, etc.
+- Refactorings.

-In some instances the number of reviewers should be increased.
+In some instances the number of reviewers should be increased to more than two people.
 Some examples of such changes are:
 - Public API change.
 - Library struture changes.
 New modules, extensions, splits etc.
 - A change on a core algorithm.
 For example the way the library handles message queueing.